 The importance of data in the social sector can’t be overstated.
 Data presents insight into constituents’ unique situations and helps tell their stories.
 It also provides a more holistic view into programs and guides decision-making.
 Most importantly, data has the power to validate the impact of NPOs to secure funder investment.

-“Focus on outcomes, not just activities and use software to measure how well nonprofit organizations and government agencies do to serve the needs of kids.” – Steve Ballmer, Co-Founder of the Ballmer Group
+“Focus on outcomes, not just activities and use software to measure how well nonprofit organizations and government agencies do to serve the needs of kids.” – Steve Ballmer, Co-Founder of Ballmer Group

 Drive Funder Investment While Delivering on Your Mission